M-Files/Developer-Portal/index.md

 ---
 layout: page
-title: Hello, world.
+title: Welcome to the M-Files Developer Portal
 includeInSearch: true
 ---

+This website complements and extends our existing documentation, available either online or within repositories such as the M-Files Partner Portal.
+The purpose of this website is to provide tailored guidance, tutorials, and samples to software developers looking to extend or integrate with M-Files.

+## M-Files as a Platform

 M-Files' powerful approach to Enterprise Content Management allows businesses to work with what content is, instead of where it's saved.
 This powerful metadata-based approach can be used to easily design, build and deploy systems that support businesses in almost any sector, of almost any size.
 Whilst M-Files' out-of-the-box functionality allows deep integration with various platforms and technologies, it also has a broad set of developer-orientated APIs and frameworks which can be used to extend this even further.

 We call this *M-Files as a Platform*.

-## Using this website

-This website complements and extends our existing documentation, available either online or within repositories such as the M-Files Partner Portal.
-The purpose of this website is to provide tailored guidance, tutorials, and samples to software developers looking to extend or integrate with M-Files.

 ## Built-in functionality